-Students are given the opportunity and encouraged to discuss their grades with their Division Chair/Advisor and/or their instructors.
+Students are given the opportunity and encouraged to discuss their grades with their Academic Lead/Advisor and/or their instructors.

 The NCTA Academic Council hears appeals from students on grades received within all college programs.
 The committee will hear such appeals, however, only after the student has followed the process listed.

 - Appealed without satisfaction to the course instructor.